opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 Introduced 1.0
 {: .label .label-purple }

-When you update a monitor, you can use the `seq_no` and `primary_term` parameters to update an existing policy with optimistic lock.
-If these numbers don’t match the existing policy or the policy doesn’t exist, Alerting throws an error.
+When you update a monitor, you can use the `seq_no` and `primary_term` parameters to update an existing policy.
+If these numbers don’t match the existing policy or the policy doesn’t exist, alerting throws an error.
 OpenSearch increments the version number and the sequence number automatically (see the sample response).

 #### Request